jackwkemp/DVLA_test_api/README.md

-# DVLA_test_api
+# DVLA Test API

-A few pieces of test code used to pull information from the DVLA database
+This repository contains test code to pull information from the DVLA database using API requests.
+It includes Python files that can be used to retrieve data once you have access to the DVLA test API key.
+There are also HTML, CSS, and PHP files that demonstrate Post Requests for testing purposes.

+## How to Use
-Once you get a test key from the DVLA, you should be able to get up and running with the Python files.
+1. Obtain a test API key from the DVLA.
+2. Set up your Python environment and install any necessary libraries.
+3. Run the Python scripts to pull data from the DVLA API.

-HTML, CSS and PHP files are were just for playing around with the Post Requests
+4. Use the HTML/CSS/PHP files for experimenting with Post Requests.